Formerly — The Old Dyssean

 Diss Grammar School Trips.

-"From 1960, when Jill and I joined the Grammar school
+"From 1960, when Jill and I joined the Grammar

-we organised various trips, mostly skiing but we also
+school we organised various trips, mostly skiing

-and girl’s) exhibition.
-They produced a number of
+School boy and girl’s) exhibition.
+They produced

 The tour operator with whom we booked for Scotland